 About to go inside.

-In the next gate there was another Thai Airways 747, with old colours.
+There was another Thai Airways Boeing 747-400 in the next gate, with old colours.

 Winglet to winglet.